Cephalotus follicularis is found in southwest Australia.

 Darlingtonia and some Nepenthes species have also lost the ability to digest prey themselves.
 These species rely on bacteria and other organisms to make the nutrients in the prey available to themselves.
 To put it unscientifically, why should a plant go through all the bother of digesting the prey itself when other organisms will do it for them?
 Or scientifically, if there is no selective advantage to expending the energy for digestion, mutations will accumulate eliminating digestion.
 It should be obvious here we have carefully crafted our definition of carnivory to include these plants as carnivores and to exclude purely murderous plants.

 If the plants or their story is sufficiently bizarre and their very closest relatives are definite carnivores, we may bend the "rules" a bit to allow them into the club.
 No one has claimed the toilet bowl Nepenthes species are not carnivorous.
-The toilet bowl Nepenthes primarily use their traps to attract animals and collect their excrement as they feed on nectar produced by the plant.
+The toilet bowl Nepenthes primarily use their traps to attract animals and collect their excrement as they feed on nectar produced by the plant or in the case of Nepenthes lowii, snail eggs laid on the lid.
 Carnivorous plant enthusiasts go nuts over these plants and could not care less about definitions.

 Carnivorous Plant Genera arranged by plant Order: